-"The prominent station which I hold here, concentrates all the rays of the craft upon my person, and the illustrious brothers makes an effort to persuade himself that this lunar brilliance is the genuine irradiation of the sun.
+"The prominent station which I hold here, concentrates all the rays of the craft upon my person, and the illustrious brother6 makes an effort to persuade himself that this lunar brilliance is the genuine irradiation of the sun.
 My real relation to you may be best explained by an Asiatic apologue.
 In the baths of the East, perfumed clay is used instead of soap.
 A poet is introduced, who breaks out in an enthusiastic flow of admiration at the odor of a lump of clay of this sort.
 'Alas!' answers the clay, 'I am only a piece of ordinary earth, but I happened to come in contact with the rose, and I have borrowed some of its fragrance.'
-I have borrowed the character of the virtues inherent in this institution; and my best hope is, that however minute be the portion with which I have been imbued, at least, I am not likely to lose what has been so fortuitously acquired."
+I have borrowed the character of the

+6 He was replying to some complimentary remarks upon himself, made by the Duke of Sussex. virtues inherent in this institution; and my best hope is, that however minute be the portion with which I have been imbued, at least, I am not likely to lose what has been so fortuitously acquired."